 ‘La Vallee’ – In perfect freshness, with green stems, this French origin grape sold by Intermarchee, is a large seedless grape looks better than it tastes.
 The taste is not remarkable, fleshy but not sweet, the skin is tough and slightly bitter.
 As a table grape, no need to have second helpings.
 It is a large grape so you only need four.

 Madeleine Angevine’ or colloquially ‘Mad Angie’ This is a small white grape with pips.
 It never seems to ripen into large grapes in Southern England.
 The skin is a little tough, the flesh juicy.
 With irrigation it might be possible to get larger fruits, and the experience in eating them may be more pleasurable.
 It is said to be a hybrid from 1857 grown especially for cooler climates, and now widely grown in NW Europe and North America.
 Origin: Garden in East Sussex, UK.
+Can be a good producer in some years.

 ‘Mazzarrone’ – A round pink grape that was not a pleasurable experience, verging on tart, juicy but not sweet and skin was hard.
 Maybe just a bad lot.
 Hang it up for a year and make raisins.
 Origin: Leader Price, France (34)